 Mexico

-Grimaldi Alliance operates in Mexico through the Moreno law firm.
+GA operates in Mexico through the Moreno law firm.
 Founded in 1940, Moreno’s philosophy is based on professional ethics, confidentiality, truthfulness and loyalty to the client’s interests.

 The firm’s mission is to meet clients’ needs with a clear understanding of business and a strategic legal approach, while the vision is to become one of the most reliable and prestigious corporate law firms nationwide, thanks to the quality of its services and the professionalism of its team.
 Moreno’s quality policy is focused on offering world-class legal services that provide legal certainty and reliability to clients, based on an approach of continuous evolution.